What do the days ahead hold for those of us who publish books? What is the future of book publishing?

 Divided into five sections, Platform takesreaders on a progressive journey, starting with creating a compelling product all the way to engaging their tribe.
 The book’s sixty concise chapters make for easy reading, moving writers and artists forward in successfully launching their product.

 There are many good (and a few not so good) resources that cover self-publishing.
 Some are in the form of books, others as podcasts, and more as blog posts.

 By far the best I’ve seen is the book APE: Author, Publisher, Entrepreneur-How to Publish a Book by Guy Kawasaki and Shawn Welch.
 APE is an acronym for Author, Publisher, and Entrepreneur, representing the three phases in self-publishing a book.

-In Guy Kawasaki’s new book, APE: Author, Publisher, Entrepreneur-How to Publish a Book, he advances the term “artisanal publishing” as a new way of looking at self-publishing.
+As the distinction between traditional publishing and self-publishing fades, the evolving consideration morphs into mass-produced versus artisanal publishing, a term Guy and Shawn advance as a new way of comprehending self-publishing.
 The vanity publishing of yesteryear can be smartly rejuvenated with a fresh perspective of artistry, hence the concept of artisanal publishing.

-As the distinction between traditional publishing versus self-publishing fade, the evolving consideration morphs into mass-produced versus artisanal publishing.
 After all, who are writers, if not artists?
 So why not extend artistry to the production and dissemination of their work?
 The idea of artisanal publishing provides new opportunities for innovative writers seeking to share their writing with others.